 Salesforce: "Moving on to guidance, let me briefly touch on the FX environment.
 As I mentioned previously, we experienced a sequential FX headwind to revenues, and we continue to see some movements in rates.
 In context, we are now anticipating an FX headwind to revenue of approximately $75 to $100 million for the remainder of the year.
 Despite this FX headwind, we are raising our full year 2019 revenue guidance by $50 million."

 Surprisingly, Oracle's June earnings call was relatively clean

 Overall puts and Takes from Oracle's June earnings call

-Start a free trial of Amenity Viewer today to analyze earnings call transcripts that enable you to spot outliers, identify critical insights, and understand key drivers.
+Join the Amenity Viewer Beta Program today to analyze earnings call transcripts that enable you to spot outliers, identify critical insights, and understand key drivers.

 Transcript text provided by S&P Global Market Intelligence.
 Copyright ©2018.
 All rights reserved.